the-trash/the_comments/README.md

 ## Tuning

-There are 2 important concept for understanding:
+**Tuning is one of important parts of installation process.**

+Primarily we should to understand 2 important concept:

 #### Comments